g-plane/raffia/README.md

 Then, copy some CSS files to `bench_data` directory.
 You need to create that directory by yourself.

-Now you can run benchmark by running `cargo +nightly criterion`.
+Now you can run benchmark by running `cargo criterion`.

 ## ✨ Credit